cpetig/tflite_micro_compiler/README.md

     - cd ../tensorflow
     - make -f tensorflow/lite/micro/tools/make/Makefile hello_world_bin
     [optionally add BUILD_TARGET=debug]
-- now run make in this project and regerenerate the compileable code by running
+- now run  make  in this project

-    - ./mobilnet >compiled_mobilnet.cpp
+USAGE:
+- the !NEW! compiler is invoked as:
+    - ./compiler input.tflite arena_size prefix >output.cpp
+        e.g. ./compiler hello_world.tflite 3000 hello >hello_compiled.cpp
+- there is also a test and example:
-    - ./hello_world >compiled_hello.cpp
+    - ./hello_world : execute using standard tflite micro interpreter
+    - ./hello_world_compiled : execute using the dumped and compiled in data structure

+- regerenerate the compileable code by running
+    - make regenerate